CODE-GXNG/RL-GXNG/README.md

 A list of image objects or gifs is sent to the save gif(gif,path) function, which stores the data at the given path.
 Using a list of instances of pixel observations as input, the frames_to_gif(frames) function creates a gif using the provided instances of pixel observations.
 The generate_video(model) function calls on the above methods to generate a gif.

+## Requirements
+The requirements.txt file has the list of requirements to run these scripts.